dtrajkoski04/MTCG/Documentation.md

 1. Using the given Structure from the `httpserverbase` Structure for the MTCG Project
 2. Testing the Given Structure and Code so the Server runs correctly
+3. Connecting the database to the application
-3. Changing the model for the `User` Model to Register/Login with a generated token
+4. Changing the model for the `User` Model to Register/Login with a generated token
-4. Changing the routes for the `REST-API` so the Register/Login can be tested
+5. Changing the routes for the `REST-API` so the Register/Login can be tested
-5. Changing the used database for storing the Users into the database
+6. Changing the used database for storing the Users and tokens into the database
+7. Implementing the curl Script
+8. Changing the Readme

 ## Testing Strategy